djkormo/katacoda-scenarios/kubernetes-cka-part2/step5.md

 CHECK

 **2.Create a pod named nginx-pod-master-selector using image nginx:1.18.0 on port 80.
-Deploy pod only on master (cntrolplane) node.
+Deploy pod only on node01 (worker) node.
 Do not use taints and tolerations.
 Use node selector**

 Check labels on nodes.